marcoskirsch/nodemcu-httpserver/README.md

 ## How to use

-1. Upload server files using [luatool.py](https://github.com/4refr0nt/luatool) or equivalent.
+1. Upload server files using [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader) or similar.
    Or, even better, use GNU Make with the bundled makefile.
-Type the following to upload server code, init.lua (which you may want to modify), and some example files.
+Type the following to upload server code, init.lua (which you may want to modify), and some example files:

          make upload

-   Compile the server files so that it uses less memory.
-This needs free memory so I suggest you do it after a fresh node.restart().

-         node.compile("httpserver.lua")
-         node.compile("httpserver-static.lua")
-         node.compile("httpserver-error.lua")
+   If you only want to upload the server code, then type:

+         make upload_server

+   And if you only want to upload the http files:

+         make upload_http

+   Restart the server.
+This will execute init.lua which will compile the server code.
-   If this is not in init.lua, then start the server by typing:
+   Then, assuming init.lua doesn't have it, start the server yourself by typing:

          dofile("httpserver.lc")(80)

    In this example, 80 is the port your server is listening at but you can change it.

-2. Upload files you want to serve.
-   Again, use luatool.py or similar and upload the HTML and other files.
+2. Want to upload your own files?
+Move them to the http/ folder.
+Be careful though, the flash memory seems to fill up quickly and get corrupted.

    All the files you upload must be prefixed with "http/".
 Wait, what?